 - 200″ → ~17.4–21.8 ft

 The XGIMI HORIZON Ultra isn't designed to be portable, as it's decently heavy and doesn't have a battery, so it needs to be plugged in.
-However, the projector does have full auto keystone correction with object avoidance, so it detects if there are objects in the frame and adjusts it correspondingly.
-It also has autofocus, so you don't need to do manual image corrections on this projector, making it easy to set up.
+However, the projector features full auto keystone correction with object avoidance, which detects objects in the frame and adjusts accordingly.
+It also features autofocus, eliminating the need for manual image corrections, making setup easy.
 It has two 12W Harmon/Kardon speakers, so you won't need to worry about connecting it to a soundbar if you move it.

 Fan noise is well-controlled even at max brightness, and it's easy to mask with a soundbar/AVR at normal listening levels.